ageonic/exploring-particle-systems/flocking-behavior.md

 Reeves (1983)  delineates three ways in which objects created with particle systems differ from objects created using traditional techniques.

-1. *Structure.* With particles systems, objects are not generated as a synthesis of well defined shapes that define the object's boundary.
+1. *Structure.* With particles systems, objects are not generated as a synthesis of well-defined shapes that define the object's boundary.
 Instead, they are generated as *clouds* of primitive particles that define the object's volume.
 2. *Lifetime.* Particle systems are not static.
 They comprise of individual particles that are created and destroyed as necessary.
 3. *Shape.* Objects created with particle systems are not deterministic.
 This means that their shape and form are not completely defined.
 Instead, the shape and form is created and shaped through other pseudo random algorithmic techniques.

-Note that the density of an object is determined by the number of particles in the system - greater density is achieved by increasing the number of particles.
+Note that the number of particles in the system determines the density of an object - greater density is achieved by increasing the number of particles.
 Unsurprisingly, at the core of a particle system is the individual particle - an entity that possesses several attributes.

 Reeves describe seven properties that characterize a particle.
 Accordingly, a particle has a (1) position, (2) velocity, (3) size, (4) color, (5) transparency, (6) shape, and (7) lifetime.
 On creation of a new particle, an initial value must be determined for each of these properties.
 These properties control the structure, shape, density, and form of a particle system.
 The initial properties for each particle can be manipulated to enhance the dynamic qualities of the object.